Family initiated treatment (FIT)

 Note: As long as providers have the capacity and skill, they must treat the youth, even if the youth refuses care.
 Providers can only admit an adolescent to treatment if it is medically necessary.
 (See RCW 71.34.600 for details.)

-FIT training for families: Learn more about FIT through online training.
-This training helps parents and family members understand what FIT is and how to navigate the system.
+Families can take training to understand what FIT is and how to navigate the system.

-The goals of FIT are to provide parents (as defined in RCW 71.34.020) a way to access services when they feel a youth may need behavioral health treatment (mental health or substance use), and for providers to engage youth in a manner that shows them the benefits of treatment so they are willing to provide their consent.
+FIT can provide parents a way to access services when they feel a youth may need behavioral health treatment (mental health or substance use).
+FIT providers engage youth in a manner that shows them the benefits of treatment so they are willing to provide their consent.

 • A way for youth and/or their parents to seek out behavioral health treatment.

-• May be used to access medically necessary outpatient, inpatient, and residential services.
+• An option to access medically necessary outpatient, inpatient, and residential services with regular reviews.

 • An opportunity for providers to meet youth where they are and to engage them in treatment.

-• FIT does not guaranteed immediate access to behavioral health treatment services.
+• FIT does not guarantee immediate access to behavioral health treatment services.

 • Services cannot continue beyond medical necessity.